hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/tutorials.md

 The developer guide will walk you through the steps required to build a {{site.data.conrefs.composer_full}} blockchain solution from scratch.
 In the space of a day or so you should be able to go from an idea for a disruptive blockchain innovation to a complete business network, running on {{site.data.conrefs.hlf_full}}.

 [**Start Developer Guide**](../tutorials/developer-guide.html)

+## Query Tutorial

+This tutorial presumes that you have some experience using {{site.data.conrefs.composer_short}}.

+In this tutorial, we will build on the 'Commodity Trading' developer tutorial, extending it to show the use of queries in {{site.data.conrefs.composer_short}}.
+This tutorial demonstrates the power of the native {{site.data.conrefs.composer_short}} query language to filter results returned using criteria and to perform operations on result sets, such as updating or removing assets using a transaction function that uses queries.

 ---